-A leak was identified and repaired by Electricity Supply Board (ESB) at this location in July 2010.
+A leak was identified and repaired by Electricity Supply Board (ESB) at this location in August 1993 and it was repaired November 1993.
 AECOM understands that the fluid type lost from the cable was a mixture of linear alkyl benzene (LAB) and mineral oil based products.